 None of which is difficult to learn and apply might I add.

 But in this article, I want to cover what I consider to be the top 3 factors that influence the speed at which a new comedian can progress.

 The information in this article assumes that you already have all the natural comedy talent you need.

-I say that because there are those who do not have natural comedy talent and are under the false impression that they can somehow “write” their way to having comedy talent they don’t already have.
+I say that because there are those who do not have natural comedy talent and are under the false impression that they can somehow learn to “write” their way to having comedy talent they don’t already have.

 One last thing before I continue…